Scaling and Performance Guide

 How to select a different GPU device?

 We can specify information about the GPU product type, family, count, and so on, as shown in the Pod Spec above.
-Also, these node labels can be used in the Pod Spec to schedule workloads based on criteria such as the GPU device name, as shown under nodeSelector as shown below:
+Also, these node labels can be used in the Pod Spec to schedule workloads based on criteria such as the GPU device name, as shown under nodeSelector in this case (NVIDIA V100 GPU):

 spec: